 - Use accessories that filter blue light (for example, blue light glasses)

-If you are concerned about the effect of virtual learning and screen time on your child's eyes, or if you're due for a checkup, schedule an eye doctor's appointment at Tsawwassen Optometry Clinic in South Delta.
+If you are concerned about the effect of virtual learning and screen time on your child's eyes, or if you're due for a checkup, schedule an optometrist's appointment at Tsawwassen Optometry Clinic in South Delta.

 What are blue light glasses?